reicraftscodes/group-4-dissertation/README.md

 2. Select File -> Locate in Drive -> Then find Google directory where you save all your source code
 3. Select Main_Collab_ViT.ipynb from your Google Drive folder to open
 ```
-Step 4: Select GPU runtime
+Step 4: Select GPU runtime (T4 GPU only available on Collab Pro subscription)
 ```
 Click runtime → change runtime type → Click to T4 GPU → Save
 ```
 Step 5: Run Code block

-Before running each code block, please do make sure to edit the config from main() to customise training parameters.
+Before running each code block, please do make sure to edit the config first from main() to customise training parameters.

 Step 6: Getting all results